JPL and the Space Age

 JPL and the Space Age is an American television series that is created by NASA's Jet Propulsion Laboratory.
 Its episodes characterize the history of spacecraft, and crewed missions.

 History

 JPL and the Space Age was created in 2022 to inform users about JPLs contributions and missions.

 JPL and the Space Age started airing on NASA TV and JPLs website.
-The first episode released for the franchise was The American Rocketeer, releasing in January of 2022.
+The first episode released for the franchise was The American Rocketeer, releasing in January 2022.
 The series later migrated to NASA+ in November 2023.

 Episodes

 As of December 2023, JPL has created 16 documentary's for the franchise.